Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/Final Documentation/Knob_Expansion_Board.md

   | 8          | `GND`         |
   | 9          | `GND`         |

-  Both of the DB-15 and DB-9 connectors can be connected to the Knob expansion board, however the single jumper on the knob board ensures power will only be pulled from one of the connectors.
+  Both of the DB-15 and DB-9 connectors can be connected to the Knob expansion board, however the single jumper on the Knob board ensures power will only be pulled from one of the connectors.